emakina-cee-oss/react-cli/README.md

 Scaffold   | Usage
 ---        | ---
-Component  | `react g component <AwesomeComponent>` Module     | `react g module <AwesomeModule>`
+Component  | `react g component <AwesomeComponent>` Container  | `react g container <AwesomeContainer>` Module     | `react g module <AwesomeModule>`
-Service    | `react g service <AwesomeService>`
 Signal     | `react g signal <awesomeSignal> [<ModuleName>]` Action     | `react g action <awesomeAction> [<ModuleName>]` Factory    | `react g factory <awesomeFactory> [<ModuleName>]` Compute    | `react g compute <awesomeCompute> [<ModuleName>]`

-If the `ModuleName` is the files are created in the folder of the desired module.
+If the `ModuleName` is added the files are created in the folder of the desired module.
-If the `ModuleName` is omitted the files will be created in a shared folder.
+If the `ModuleName` is omitted the files will be created in the shared folder.

 ### Some Comfortable Convenience
 As the CLI's main intend is to help you save time while being consistent,